ranczlab/Galloni.etal.2020/README.md

       + data
     + ...

 The /Experiments directory contains experimental data and scripts for generating figures 1 and 2 (and related supplementary figures).
-The scripts were written for MATLAB R2018a.
+The scripts were originally written for MATLAB R2018a.

 The /Models directory contains separate sub-directories for the Hay et al. (2011) and Bahl et al. (2012) models.
 When code for these models is run, the /outputs sub-directory will be populated with simulated data and figures.
 The /outputs sub-directories are empty by default to reduce storage requirements.